- Docket Number:

 - Issued by:

-This draft guidance document provides draft recommendations for Q-Submissions and Investigational Device Exemptions (IDEs) for implanted Brain-Computer Interface (BCI) devices for patients with paralysis or amputation.
+This guidance document provides recommendations for nonclinical testing and study design considerations for Investigational Device Exemptions (IDEs) feasibility and pivotal clinical studies for implanted Brain-Computer Interface (BCI) devices for patients with paralysis or amputation.
 The field of implanted BCI devices is progressing rapidly from fundamental neuroscience discoveries to translational applications and market access.
 Implanted BCI devices have the potential to bring benefit to people with severe disabilities by increasing their ability to interact with their environment, and consequently, providing new independence in daily life.
-For the purposes of this draft guidance document, implanted BCI devices are neuroprostheses that interfaces with the central or peripheral nervous system to restore lost motor and/or sensory capabilities in patients with paralysis or amputation.
+For the purposes of this guidance document, implanted BCI devices are neuroprostheses that interface with the central or peripheral nervous system to restore lost motor and/or sensory capabilities in patients with paralysis or amputation.

 You can submit online or written comments on any guidance at any time (see 21 CFR 10.115(g)(5))